-Pixorr, a 5-person SEO agency, tried to automate their client reporting.
+Pixorr, a 5-person SEO agency, tried to automate client reporting.
 They picked a tool, connected Google Analytics 4, and hit “go.”
-Two weeks later, they scrapped everything and started over.
+Two weeks later, they scrapped it and started over.
 The problem wasn’t the technology.
 It was that nobody had mapped the 10 steps across 6 tools that made up their actual reporting process.
+Per Process Street’s 2024 Automation Benchmark, teams that document first hit ROI 2.3x faster than those who skip to tools.
+That single stat should tell you where to start: not with software, but with a spreadsheet and a map.

-Why does process mapping matter more than choosing the right tool?
+Why does mapping matter more than picking the right tool?

-Process mapping forces you to understand what actually happens before you change anything.
-Most teams overestimate how simple their workflows are.
-They forget the exceptions, the workarounds, the “oh, and then Sarah checks the spreadsheet” steps that hold everything together.
+Mapping forces you to understand what actually happens before you change it.
+Most teams overestimate how simple their workflows are and forget the exceptions, workarounds, and “oh, Sarah checks that spreadsheet on Fridays” steps.
+Per Deloitte’s 2023 Global Automation Survey, 78% of documentation-first organizations hit faster time-to-value.

-According to Deloitte’s 2023 Global Automation Survey, 78% of organizations that take a documentation-first approach achieve faster time-to-value than those that jump straight into implementation.
-That’s because automation doesn’t fix broken processes.
+Automation doesn’t fix broken processes.
 It accelerates them.
 If your process is messy, automation makes the mess faster.

 What are the 5 steps to map any business process?